-Stuck almost reached Lauda's Formula One record
+Stuck almost reached Lauda's Formula 1 record

-In June 1986, Hans-Joachim Stuck came within three tenths of a second of Lauda's Formula One record in a Porsche 956 fitted with qualifying tyres - an astonishing feat that can be accounted for by Stuck's driving skill, the very special set of Dunlops, and the legendary aerodynamics of the car.
-Porsche began developing and building a 3.5-litre V12 for the British Arrows Formula One team in 1989.
-The German racing driver Bernd Schneider and Italian Michele Alboreto drove the lightweight 505 kg car with 700 PS on the Weissach asphalt, and that was the end of Lauda's record.
-In October 1990, Alboreto lapped the circuit in a tremendous 41.8 seconds.
+In June 1986, Hans-Joachim Stuck came within three tenths of a second of Lauda's Formula 1 record in a Porsche 956 fitted with qualifying tyres - an astonishing feat that can be accounted for by Stuck's driving skill, the very special set of Dunlops, and the legendary aerodynamics of the Porsche.
+Porsche began developing and building a 3.5-litre V12 for the British Arrows Formula 1 team in 1989.
+The German racing driver Bernd Schneider and Italian Michele Alboreto drove the lightweight 505 kg car with 700 PS output power on the Weissach asphalt, and that was the end of Lauda's record.
+In October 1990, Alboreto lapped the Weissach asphalt circuit in a tremendous 41.8 seconds.

 This is the final record on Norbert Singer's list of best times.
 A new surface initially provided reduced grip, and the times were barely comparable to the earlier ones.
-Moreover, Porsche moved away from Formula One in order to focus fully on its racing cars and prototypes.
+Moreover, Porsche moved away from Formula 1 in order to focus entirely on racing cars and prototypes.
 Of course, the chain of successes did not end there.
-On 14 March 1996 the 911 GT1 96 took its first laps on the Can-Am circuit as the first mid-engined 911.
-Two years later, on 23 February 1998, the motorsport team celebrated the rollout of the first Porsche racing car with a carbon fibre monocoque: the 911 GT1 98, which would go on to become a Le Mans champion.
+On 14 March 1996, the 911 GT1 96 took its first laps on the Can-Am circuit as the first mid-engined 911.
+Two years later, on 23 February 1998, the motorsport professionals celebrated the rollout of the first Porsche racing car with a carbon fibre monocoque: the 911 GT1 98 (a Le Mans champion).

 The next big launch followed on 2 November 1999: Porsche's Spyder LMP2000, with a newly developed 5.5-litre, 10-cylinder naturally aspirated engine and groundbreaking aerodynamics - which still features in prototypes to this day - took its first laps in the rain and cold.
 Ultimately, these were also to be its last, as Porsche withdrew from elite racing for many years.
 Financial and human resources were tied up in the new Cayenne.
-However, the time and effort invested did not go completely to waste, as the 10-cylinder engine later made its way into the Carrera GT.
-This car too found its feet in Weissach.
+However, the time and effort invested did not go completely to waste, since the 10-cylinder engine would in future make its way into the magnificent Carrera GT (which, of course, also found its feet in Weissach).